There are various car insurance risks that motorists are not aware of. This is what you need to know so you can avoid some of the common pitfalls.

 Arson attacks can also cause problems even though you think you are covered by ‘third party, fire and theft’.
 If your vehicle was parked in a public car park overnight and was torched, the insurance firm could take the stance that it was not parked where it was stated on the insurance policy and contest a claim.

-I had an attempted break-in on my flat on a hot summer’s night through a small rectangle window that was ajar, although thankfully a friend was sleeping in the lounge on the night it happened.
+I had an attempted break-in on my flat on a hot summer’s night through a small rectangle window that was ajar.
+Thankfully a friend was sleeping in the lounge on the night it happened.

-Insurance companies often refuse to insure any motorist that has been convicted of this offence, and it’s now more or less on a par with drink-driving by way of future risks that insurance companies factor in when quoting for policies.
+Insurance companies often refuse to insure any motorist that has been convicted of this offence.
+It is now more or less on a par with drink-driving on future risks that insurance companies factor in when quoting for policies.

-About 30% of motorists now use dash-cams and whilst the quality of the footage is variable, it is usually good enough to use as evidence to the Police for incidents of bad driving that may be caused by using mobile phones.
+About 30% of motorists now use dash-cams.
+The quality of the footage is usually good enough to use as evidence to the Police for incidents of bad driving that may be caused by using mobile phones.
 Whilst a dash-cam won’t capture mobile phone usage, the Police can access phone records to check around the time of any incidents.

 The Financial Conduct Authority is investigating car insurers on various tactics they are using to rip customers off, so motorists need to be on their guard more than ever so they remain covered in all eventualities.

-What are your thoughts on this?
+What are your thoughts on car insurance risks?
 Do you think motorists are being treated fairly by the car insurance industry?